ringmaster/dicecalc/README.rst

 Dice Roller
 ===========

+This is a PSR compatible fork from https://github.com/ringmaster/dicecalc

 How to use
 ----------
 Create a new Calc class, and pass the dice expression to the constructor::